Nujanai/Games-Analytics-Project/README.md

 Key milestones:
 -	Identify dataset
 -	Review and understand the content of the dataset
--	Clean & prepare dataset in R. This includes: record imputation, record deletion and datatype validation.
+-	Clean & prepare dataset in R. This includes: observation imputation, record deletion and datatype validation.
 -	Run univariate and bivariate analysis of variables within the dataset
 -	Build predictive model in R
 -	Build sales analysis dashboard in Tableau.